leftthomas/CCCapsNet/README.md

 The original `IMDB` dataset is downloaded by `PyTorch-NLP` automatically.

-We have uploaded all the original datasets into [BaiduYun](https://pan.baidu.com/s/1FrgwMzUFF8IMFY4d5_YJNA) and [GoogleDrive](https://drive.google.com/open?id=10n_eZ2ZyRjhRWFjxky7_PhcGHecDjKJ2).
+We have uploaded all the original datasets into [BaiduYun](https://pan.baidu.com/s/16wBuNJiD0acgTHDeld9eDA)(access code:kddr) and
+[GoogleDrive](https://drive.google.com/open?id=10n_eZ2ZyRjhRWFjxky7_PhcGHecDjKJ2).
-The preprocessed datasets have been uploaded to [BaiduYun](https://pan.baidu.com/s/1pCfF7xKQQmZ5XlrOFaSGrg) and [GoogleDrive](https://drive.google.com/open?id=1KDE5NJKfgOwc6RNEf9_F0ZhLQZ3Udjx5).
+The preprocessed datasets have been uploaded to [BaiduYun](https://pan.baidu.com/s/1hsIJAw54YZbVAqFiehEH6w)(access code:2kyd) and
+[GoogleDrive](https://drive.google.com/open?id=1KDE5NJKfgOwc6RNEf9_F0ZhLQZ3Udjx5).

 You needn't download the datasets by yourself, the code will download them automatically.